mc-cat-tty/tricore-dev-env/README.md

 git clone --recurse-submodules --shallow-submodules https://github.com/mc-cat-tty/tricore-dev-env
 ```

-Make sure that a Docker Engine is installed on your system and run:
+Make sure that a Docker Engine is installed and running on your system:
 ```bash
 cd tricore-dev-env
 docker build -t CONTAINER_TAG .